leob/ionic-quickstarter/README.md

 ## Improved project structure

-To support building bigger apps, I've structured the app in a different way than the basic 'tabs starter app' does.
+To support bigger apps, I've structured the app in a different way than the basic 'tabs starter app' does.

 The tabs starter app lumps all the route definitions and controllers together in one Javascript file, and puts all of the html templates in a separate directory.

 Instead, I'm organizing the files on a Module basis: for each module there is a separate directory which contains the Javascript (controllers etc) and the HTML (templates) that belong to that Module.

-This makes it much easier to keep a large app organized and maintainable.
+This makes it easier to keep a large app organized and maintainable.

 As an example, here is the default structure (slightly simplified) after installing the starter app: